softwareeconomico/DiagnosticMVC/README.md

-# Layered Architecture with MVC, Repositories, and Dependency Injection
+# Architecture with MVC, Repositories, and Dependency Injection Template

 A template for organizing software projects using **MVC** (Model-View-Controller) pattern along with **Repositories** and **Dependency Injection**.
 This structure helps in organizing code into clear layers, improving maintainability, scalability, and testability.